-A classic of travel writing, A Short Walk in the Hindu Kush is Eric Newby’s iconic account of his journey through one of the most remote and beautiful wildernesses on earth.
+A classic of travel writing, A Short Walk in the Hindu Kush is Eric Newby’s account of his journey through one of the most remote and beautiful wildernesses on earth.

-This edition includes new photographs, an epilogue from his travelling companion, Hugh Carless, and a prologue from one of Newby’s greatest proponents, Evelyn Waugh.
+This edition includes photographs, an epilogue from his travelling companion, Hugh Carless, and a prologue from one of Newby’s greatest proponents, Evelyn Waugh.

 A Romantic Escape

 Love and War in the Apennines is a book of romantic escape, overseen by the suffering of war, which shows how it ripples out across society and into fragile human lives.Read more

 It remains one of the more surprising facts of life that the intrepid traveller Eric Newby, who by the time I knew him had the weatherbeaten cragginess of a man only happy when halfway up the Hindu...Read more